 - The Academic Word List (AWL) can help you to expand your word range in a formal, academic setting.
 It contains 570 word families and is divided into 6 sublists.
 It was primarily developed for students who want to learn the words most needed to study in higher education in English.
 By googling “academic word list”, you can find the lists and many exercises to practise the words.

 - Many of the test questions are gap fill exercises which require you to write the word yourself, so make sure your spelling is correct.
 (Both British and American spelling are accepted).
 This website introduces a few frequently made spelling errors.

 - BBC skillswise (bbc.co.uk/skillswise/topic-group/spelling)

-- It’s important to use the correct grammatical form of any word you fill in.
-Consult a grammar book and revise usage rules concerning the use of articles, subject-verb agreement, conditionals, adjective versus adverb, and other typical issues.
+- It is important to use the correct grammatical form of any word you fill in.
+Consult a grammar book and revise usage rules concerning the use of articles, subject-verb agreement, conditionals, adjective or adverb, and other typical issues.
 It may also be useful to do some exercises to check whether you can apply these rules correctly.

 - Below are examples of websites you could use to practise, but you can find many more interesting websites using Google (search for the issue you are struggling with).

 Have a look at the sample oral task on the ITACE website.
 This can help you feel more prepared for the specific tasks you will be expected to complete.

 The presentation task always includes a set of graphs.
 It might be helpful to look up some specific terminology to discuss graphs and trends.
 Many websites are available to teach you how to describe a graph in English.
 This is just one example:

 - Introduction – body – conclusion

 Start your presentation by giving some background information (based on the input provided) and end with a brief conclusion in which you sum up your main points.